nihlaeth/all1input/README.md

 * after a resolution change in osx, the mouse cursor can only move horizontally (bug in xcode?)
 * keyboards connected to the linux host are stuck in numlock mode

+About the invisible cursor problem: I tried fixing it by turning on mouse keys, which did nothing.
+So I turned it on manually, which again didn't change anything.
+For now my solution is to have a mouse connected to the Windows client at all times, even though we don't use it.

 ## Todo
 * hide cursor on screen exit (wishful thinking? windows does not allow global mouse cursor visibility control)
 * transfer keystate at screen enter